Spurious Valleys in Two-layer Neural Network Optimization Landscapes: Finite intrinsic dimension and absence of spurious valleys

-\begin{theorem} For any continuous activation function $\rho$ and r.v. $\bX\in \mathcal{R}_2(\rho,n)$ with finite upper intrinsic dimension $\mathrm{dim}^*(\rho,\bX)<\infty$, the loss function for two-layers NNs $\bPhi(\bx;\btheta) = \bU\rho( \bW\bx)$ admits no spurious valleys in the over-parame-trized regime $p\geq \mathrm{dim}^*(\rho,\bX)$. \end{theorem} The above result can be re-phrased as follows: if the network is such that any of its output units $\Phi_i$ can be chosen from the whole linear space spanned by its filter functions $V_\rho$, then the associated optimization problem is such that there always exists a descent path to an optimal solution, for any initialization of the parameters.
+The above result can be interpreted as follows: if the network is such that any of its output units $\Phi_i$ can be chosen from the whole linear space spanned by its filter functions $V_\sigma$, then the associated optimization problem is such that there always exists a descent path to an optimal solution, for any initialization of the parameters.

 Applying the observations in Section \ref{sec:dimension} describing the cases of finite intrinsic dimension, we immediately get the following corollaries.